 She brings the wealth of knowledge she gained at one of the very few startups in this space (Migreat.com), she was recently named in Forbes’ 30-under-30 list, she’s a great public speaker, is a prominent member of Girls In Tech, is tapped into the tech community in London, Paris and internationally.

 With Josephine on board we can flesh out Techfugees’ ‘model’ so that it becomes sustainable and can maintain its focus: acting as a bridge between the fast moving world of technology and Refugees and NGOs.
 We want to carry on curating, creating and executing on technologies can actually help refugees on the ground!
 As well as working with others, we also want to execute on our own projects.

-So, I want to welcome Josephine in to this role and I also want to say a MASSIVE THANK YOU to both the London team that have stayed with me on this project, and to the many people around the world who have decided to get involved and create a Techfugees movement where they are!
+So, I want to welcome Josephine into this role and I also want to say a MASSIVE THANK YOU to both the London team that has stayed with me on this project, and to the many people around the world who have decided to get involved and create a Techfugees movement where they are!